artginzburg/ui-keybinds/README.md

 If you are a developer wanting to contribute, or you've found a bug — please open an issue [here](https://github.com/artginzburg/ui-keybinds/issues)

 Feel free to open Pull Requests!

+> This is an updated fork of https://modrinth.com/mod/better-ui-keybinds